-Learning new languages means adding more and more foreign words to your brain and vocabulary.
-There are many ways to do that and clearly, the easiest way of all is through music, obviously.
+Learning new languages means adding more foreign words to your brain and vocabulary.
+There are many ways to do so.
+The easiest of all is through music, obviously.

-Here are the cycle/steps:
+Here are the steps

 - You listen to a foreign song and you like what you hear.